 In one of my previous articles, I mentioned big dog clothes since they’re definitely harder to find over the small dog clothes.
 Buttons is easy to get clothes for since she’s extremely small and almost all local pet stores carry the small clothing.
 Bigger dogs like Atlas are harder to shop for since the stores rarely carry size XL or they’re often out of stock.

 So how do I find bigger dogs cute clothing?
 I shop both at human outlets and online for Atlas.
-I look for clothes that will fit a dog with a wider body than most dogs since she is a Bulldog, so her stature is very wide.
+Often, I look for clothes that will fit a dog with a wider body than most dogs since she is a Bully Breed, so her stature is very wide.
 I also look for clothes that stretch versus just standard polyester that rarely has any give to it.
 Since she’s a short body dog, being the pocket of the breed, I also have a hard time with the length of her clothing, so I usually have to rely on short sleeve items for her to fit, or I customize them from home and simply hem them up.

 Online can be tricky to find good clothing.
 I would advise staying away from sites like Wish for your dogs if you have a large breed.
 Some sites I suggest from personal experience are: